 You only have your dirty thirty once, so we had to go all out for Rachel’s.
 Another friend was visiting who was keen to chase waves, so we stayed in the surfer town of Canggu for a few nights in this ridiculously nice villa.

 When Rachel’s parents were visiting, we finally stayed in the East Bali town of Candidasa.
-This place is definitely a resort – it’s got a reception, tourism office, a pool, a restaurant, and spa.
+This place is definitely a resort – it’s got a reception, tourism office, a pool, a restaurant, and a spa.
 However, the units are individual villas so it still counts.

 We like to live life at a rather frenetic speed, so it was nice to slow down a bit in this quiet town and enjoy an actual vacation.
 Sure, we were living in Bali, but we were doing so on savings and my very meager stipend through the Darmasiswa program I was studying in.
 Most days were spent in a sweat-box of a cramped studio apartment, eating the local mixed rice and working at home.
 Having guests gives you an excuse to act like you’re on vacation, too!

 After Canggu, we went back to the village and our buddy spent the week in a surfer hotel.
-For his last couple of nights, he rented out this unreal villa in Jimbaran.
+For his last couple of nights, he rented out an unreal villa in Jimbaran.
 Rachel really did get to have a “birthday month” that year!

 This place has three bedrooms but we only needed two.
 It’s got a great outdoor living room as well as a really nice pool with a cold jacuzzi.
 There’s even a long lap pool just outside the gate that’s shared with a few other units.